wikindx/wikindx/website/web/src/content/install/install.md

 ## Components compatibility

-Wikindx, the core application, and officials components are developped
+Wikindx, the core application, and officials components are developed
 together: templates (themes), styles (bibliographic styles) and PHP plugins.
 The additional vendor component type contains third-party software.

 Wikindx comes with __default__ template, __APA__ style and main vendor components pre-installed.
 No plugins are pre-installed.
+Translations are included in the core or plugins.

-All components are available on [SourceForge File] section for a manual installation or via the component update system embeded in Wikindx.
+All components are available on [SourceForge File](https://sourceforge.net/projects/wikindx/files/) section for a manual installation or via the component update system embedded in Wikindx.

 Each official vendor component is released with a new version of the application and only for the last version.
 Others components could